toby-bro/VeriFuse/README.md

 To do this we are trying to take valid sv code and run it as a standalone program and fuzz it's inputs and try and detect discrepancies in the output.

+I think this is an attempt at mutation based fuzzing with valid seeds.

 ## Example usage

 ```bash